theNewDynamic/coosbay-1/site/content/sitepages/sportsman-s-show-contest.md

 ---
 ## Enter to Win this Great Gear!

-Fill out the form below and you will be entered to win this great adventure gear! _No cash value._
+Fill out the form below and you will be entered to win a fat tire bike or a single kayak. _No cash value._

 <script type="text/javascript" src="https://form.jotform.com/jsform/90645108032146"></script>